 Solar Outdoor Lights: A great and pretty way to not have to use your RV’s battery for lights.
 These charge their own battery, and provide a small amount of light, reducing the need to use your RV’s exterior lights.
 These lights deflate for super this storage.
 When you click the link, look at the pictures, these are truly amazing, and the reviews agree.

 GPS Tracker: We live in our RV full time.
 If it were ever stolen while we were out, it would be devastating.
 This GPS tracker would allow you to find the RV (with police help of course) quickly so hopefully it’s still unharmed.
-This model is battery powered for portable use if needed, but it also has a usb plug in to have it powered 24/7 indefinitely.
-A $14.99 monthly plan is required, but well worth it.
+Wired to a 12V source, it is powered 24/7 indefinitely.
+A $6.99 monthly plan is required, but well worth it.

 Shower Head – NOT Oxygenics: There are videos out there that debunk the low GPM claims of the oxygenics shower head.
 Liquids move due to pressure versus flow.
 If one changes, so does the other.
 We love our true 1.5 GPM shower head.
 Its not RV specific, but that is easily fixed with the cheap shut off mentioned valve below.